MAli1-AI/MAli1-AI/README.md

-#  Mohammad Ali Mughal |  AI Learner & Developer
+#  Mohammad Ali Mughal |  Aspiring AI Engineer

 Passionate about bridging theoretical concepts with practical implementations through intelligent systems.
 I'm focused on leveraging AI to create solutions that anticipate needs rather than just respond to them, building towards a future where technology understands context, not just commands.